- Project name: Conservation of the Turquoise Dwarf Gecko: A decade of Trade or Recovery?

 John would like to use the Fellowship as an opportunity to gain additional knowledge on dealing with both qualitative and quantitative data collection and analysis.
 He would also like to be able to incorporate indigenous knowledge into conservation issues, as he understands the key role that indigenous people can play in conserving species.

-John’s project aims to improve the conservation of the Turquoise Dwarf Gecko.
+John’s project aims to increase the Turquoise Dwarf Gecko (TDG) population in Uluguru Mountains.

 His objectives are to: